yoon-thiri04/mediapipe-opencv-modules/README.md

 ## Included Files
 - `modules/` – Python modules for each functionality.
-- Sample videos – For testing each module’s functionality.
+- Sample videos in `/videos/`– For testing each module’s functionality.
--

 ## Notes

 * **Python version:** Python 3.10 is required as MediaPipe only supports this version.